 - change your routine, for example have sex in the morning when you’ve got more energy, instead of the evening

-- revive the spark by investing in new lingerie or sex toys, watch an arousing DVD or read erotic stories to each other.
+- revive the spark by investing in new lingerie or sex toys, watch an arousing DVD or read erotic stories to each other (there are plenty on the Internet).

 Allow yourselves to enjoy an intimate or erotic touch without being forced automatically to shift to intercourse.
 Whatever you do, agree beforehand that your goal is to get close and enjoy time together.
-The result may be sex, but it may not.
+The result may be sex, but it may be non-erotic pleasure.
 Take the pressure off by investing your energy into creating the right environment.
 The outcome will happen more naturally.

 Treatments for orgasm problems may include therapies such as psychosexual therapy or cognitive behavioural therapy.
 This can help individuals or couples find more helpful ways of sexual communication.